kedro-org/kedro/docs/source/03_tutorial/05_package_a_project.md

 `kedro build-docs` uses the [Sphinx](https://www.sphinx-doc.org) framework to build your project documentation, so if you want to customise it, please refer to `docs/source/conf.py` and the [corresponding section](http://www.sphinx-doc.org/en/master/usage/configuration.html) of the Sphinx documentation.

 ## Package your project

 You can package your project by running `kedro package` from the command line.
 This will create one `.egg` file  and one `.whl` file within the `src/dist/` folder of your project, which are Python packaging formats.
 For further information about packaging for Python, documentation is provided [here](https://packaging.python.org/overview/).

+## Manage project dependencies

+Ensuring that you have accounted for all Python package versions that your project relies on encourages reproducibility of your Kedro project.
+Use the `kedro build-reqs` CLI command to pin package versions.
+It works by taking a `requirements.in` file (or `requirements.txt` if the first one does not exist), resolving all package versions using [pip compile](https://github.com/jazzband/pip-tools#example-usage-for-pip-compile) and _freezing_ them by putting pinned versions back into `requirements.txt`.
+It significantly reduces the chances of dependencies issues due to downstream changes as you would always install the same package versions using `kedro install`.

 ## Extend your project